We have no secrets - Huddersfield boss Wagner adamant over Mooy injury

 "We already gave them our images, which we did last week, as well as the report from the specialist.
 We have no secrets."

-The Socceroos - defending Asian Cup champions - are alongside Syria, Palestine and Jordan in Group B.
+Australia - the defending Asian Cup champions - are alongside Syria, Palestine and Jordan in Group B.